Duke students, welcome to your one-stop shop for planning a summer of energy exploration.

 View a past syllabus (includes course description)

 Sustainable Duke has launched the Trillium Student Research Initiative to bring students and faculty together to incorporate sustainability learning outcomes into Duke's course offerings.
 Selected faculty are awarded with a fully funded student researcher for the summer to assist in the development of integrating sustainability into their existing or new courses.
 Students must commit to working 35 hours a week for 8-11 weeks.

-The deadline for student and faculty applications is Feb.
-16, 2020.
-Learn more and apply.
+The deadline for student and faculty applications for summer 2020 (Feb.
+16) has passed.
+Learn more.

 Data+ is a 10-week summer research experience that welcomes Duke undergraduates interested in exploring new data-driven approaches to interdisciplinary challenges.
 Students join small project teams, collaborating with other teams in a communal environment.
 They learn how to marshal, analyze, and visualize data, while gaining broad exposure to the modern world of data science.
 Applications are due on Feb.
 27, 2020.